Melbourne: Governance

+Transport

 Roads

-Like many Australian cities, Melbourne has a high dependency on the automobile for transport, particularly in the outer suburban areas where the largest number of cars are bought, with a total of 3.6 million private vehicles using 22320 km of road, and one of the highest lengths of road per capita in the world.
+Like many Australian cities, Melbourne has a high dependency on the automobile for transport, particularly in the outer suburban areas where the largest number of cars are bought.
+There a total of 3.6 million private vehicles using 22320 km of road in Melbourne, which has one of the highest lengths of road per capita in the world.
 The early 20th century saw an increase in popularity of automobiles, resulting in large-scale suburban expansion and a tendency towards the development of urban sprawl—like all Australian cities, inhabitants would live in the suburbs and commute to the city for work.
-By the mid-1950s there was just under 200 passenger vehicles per 1000 people, and by 2013 there was 600 passenger vehicles per 1000 people.
+By the mid-1950s, there were just under 200 passenger vehicles per 1000 people, and by 2013, there were 600 passenger vehicles per 1000 people.

-The road network in Victoria is managed by Vicroads, as part of the Department of Transport, who oversee the planning and integration.
+The road network in Victoria is managed by the Department of Transport and Planning (DTP) who oversee planning and integration.
 Maintenance of roads is undertaken by different bodies, depending on the road.
-Local roads are maintained by local councils, while secondary and main roads are the responsibility of Vicroads.
+Local roads are maintained by local governments, while secondary and main roads are the responsibility of DTP.
 Major national freeways and roads integral to national trade are overseen by the Federal Government.

-Today Melbourne has an extensive network of freeways and arterial roadways.
+Today, Melbourne has an extensive network of freeways and arterial roadways.
 These are used by private vehicles, including road freight vehicles, as well as road-based public transport modes like buses and taxis.
 Major highways feeding into the city include the Eastern Freeway, Monash Freeway and West Gate Freeway (which spans the large West Gate Bridge).
 Other freeways include the Calder Freeway, Tullamarine Freeway, which is the main airport link, and the Hume Freeway, which connects Melbourne to Canberra and Sydney.
-Melbourne's middle suburbs are connected via an orbital freeway, the M80 Ring Road, which will be completed when the North East Link opens.
+Melbourne's middle suburbs are connected via an orbital freeway, the M80 Ring Road, which will be connected to the Eastern Freeway when the North East Link opens.

-Out of Melbourne’s 20 declared freeways open or under construction, 6 are electronic toll roads.
+Out of Melbourne's twenty declared freeways open or under construction, six are electronic toll roads.
 This includes the M1 and M2 CityLink (which includes the large Bolte Bridge), Eastlink, North East Link, and the West Gate Tunnel.
-Apart from Eastlink which is owned and operated by ConnectEast, the toll roads in Melbourne are run by Transurban.
-In Melbourne, tollways have blue and yellow signage compared to the green signs used for free roads.
+Apart from Eastlink which is owned and operated by ConnectEast, the toll roads in Melbourne are run by the private company Transurban.
+In Melbourne, tollways have blue and yellow signage compared to the green signs used for untolled roads.